 - Prices of items range from \$10-\$35 - Campers visit the store once per session.
-The camp store will be open during checkout. - Campers are unable to withdraw money. - We donate any money remaining at the end of camp to our YMCA Camp Willson Fund, which enables children to attend camp.
+It will be also open during checkout. - Campers are unable to withdraw money. - We donate any money remaining at the end of camp to our YMCA Camp Willson Fund, which enables children to attend camp.